Are you interested in sustainable materials engineering? Apply to our summer research program!

 Resources: recycling and reducing landfill mass by developing biodegradable packaging and capturing rare metals via recycling of e-waste.

-ReUSE has been designed to welcome and support underrepresented students from a variety of backgrounds in a highly inclusive environment.
-Pacific Islander, Latino/a, and refugee applicants are strongly encouraged.
+ReUSE invites undergraduate applicants interested in sustainable materials research.
+Applicants must be US citizens or permanent residents.
+We welcome and support underrepresented students from a variety of backgrounds in a highly inclusive environment.
+While all eligible applicants will be considered, we strongly encourage Pacific Islander, Latino/a, and refugee applicants.

 ReUSE is sponsored by the National Science Foundation Research Experiences for Undergraduates Program.
 Award #1950589